fomightez/guide_to_intermine-binder/part_2.md

 - Ephemeral.
 Treat the session as temporary and save immediately to your local machine anything useful you do.
 The notebook itself can be saved to your local machine and uploaded again to a later active session.
 The Jupyter Dashboard with a familiar file upload/download interface can be accessed any time by pressing on the Jupyter logo in the upper left of an running notebook.
 You may get warnings about leaving a notebook page to go to the dashboard, but if you run `Save` you should be fine to switch.

-- You indivisual session isn't public, but ...the [documentation warns](https://mybinder.readthedocs.io/en/latest/faq.html#can-i-push-data-from-my-binder-session-back-to-my-repository), "You shouldn’t do anything on mybinder.org that you wouldn’t mind sharing with the world!".
+- You individual session isn't public, however ...the [documentation warns](https://mybinder.readthedocs.io/en/latest/faq.html#can-i-push-data-from-my-binder-session-back-to-my-repository), "You shouldn’t do anything on mybinder.org that you wouldn’t mind sharing with the world!".
 BinderHub can be delployed locally to serve more specialized needs, see [here](https://mybinder.readthedocs.io/en/latest/faq.html#what-can-i-do-if-mybinder-org-does-not-meet-my-needs).

 - Limited in memory and size.